 New Mexico Leopold Conservation Award Seeks Nominees

-Know a New Mexico farmer, rancher of forestland owner who goes above and beyond in the care and management of natural resources?
-Nominate them for the 2022 New Mexico Leopold Conservation Award®.
+Are you a New Mexico farmer, rancher of forestland owner who improves soil health, water quality, and wildlife habitat on your working land?
+Apply for the 2023 New Mexico Leopold Conservation Award®.

 Given in honor of renowned conservation Aldo Leopold, the award recognizes landowners who inspire others with their dedication to land, water, and wildlife habitat management on private, working land.
 In his influential 1949 book, “A Sand County Almanac”, Leopold called for an ethical relationship between people and the land they own and manage.